FrostSource/alyxlib/docs/reference/extensions/entity.md

 - **`classname`**
   `string`
-  Classname to find.
+  Classname to search for.

 **Returns**
-- **`EntityHandle|nil`**
+- **`EntityHandle?`**
-  The child found.
+The first matching child found, or `nil` if none exists.

 ### GetFirstChildWithName

-Get the first child in this entity's hierarchy with a given target name.
+Get the first child in this entity's hierarchy with a given `name`.
+Searches using **breadth-first traversal**, so it finds the closest matching child first.

+This function is memory safe.

 ```lua
 CBaseEntity:GetFirstChildWithName(name)